edgedb/rfcs/text/1028-cli-hooks.rst

 is linked to a project.
 Only commands that omit the instance and use the current project to determine the target instance are going to trigger hooks.

-The hooks will be described in the ``gel.toml`` file in the ``[project-hooks]`` table.
+The hooks will be described in the ``gel.toml`` project manifest file in the ``[hooks]`` table.
 We define ``migration.apply.after``, ``project.init.after``, ``branch.wipe.after``, and ``branch.switch.after`` hook keys.
-The values for them are arrays of strings, where each string is going to be executed as a shell command.
+Their values are strings that are going to be executed as shell commands.

 The naming scheme is intended to mimic the command structure to clearly indicate which commands will trigger the hooks.
 Current RFC only introduces hooks to be executed after a given command, but the naming scheme supports future "before" hooks as well.

-The scripts are executed in the order they appear in the array, sequentially.
-So if you have multiple steps that needs to be executed in a certain order, you can put the hook commands in the same order you would have executed them in the shell.

 All hooks will use the project root directory as the execution directory.
+Hooks are executed using ``/bin/sh`` on all platforms.
+On Windows, the hooks are always executed in WSL.

+If the shell exits with a non-zero status code, the CLI will exit immediately, without executing any subsequent hooks or CLI actions.

 Configuration Hooks